Refund Points

 Bag drops will take slightly longer for a customer to receive their refund compared to a depot, as containers need to be collected, transported, and counted before the refund can be processed.
 Bag drop sites are serviced regularly with the timing dependent on location.

-Reverse vending machines are an automated return service for eligible containers.
+Self-serve kiosks are an automated return service for eligible containers.

 Pop-up refund points provide a scheduled service where refund point operators meet customers every week, fortnight, or month.